-- 1. Positive culture controls demonstrate that the medium can support the growth of the target organism(s), and that the medium produces the specified or expected reaction to the target organism(s). - 2.
-Each pre-prepared, ready-to-use lot of medium (including chromo/fluorogenic reagent) and each batch of medium prepared in the laboratory shall be tested with at least one or more known pure positive culture controls (i.e. target organism) as appropriate to the method (i.e. quantitative results for quantitative method).
+1. Positive culture controls demonstrate that the medium can support the growth of the target organism(s), and that the medium produces the specified or expected reaction to the target organism(s).

+2. Each pre-prepared, ready-to-use lot of medium (including chromo/fluorogenic reagent) and each batch of medium prepared in the laboratory shall be tested with at least one (1) or more known pure positive culture controls (i.e. target organism) as appropriate to the method and that produce typical results based on the method.
 This shall be done prior to first use of the medium.